 Sugar had a very loud meow and she'd meow very, very, very loud at 4 or 5 a.m. to wake me up for the day.
 Once when I looked tired a co-worker joked, "Cat again?"

 Sugar would either scratch at or lie around on my favorite items that I handled or wore.
 I had to carry with me lint-rollers that would get her hair off my clothes.
 I literally had to carry it in my bag and use it from time to time so that my clothes looked decent for work. :)

-I found this website on the same night (one year ago today) that we had no choice but to put her to sleep after a month and a half of illness that took away her eyesight and her lovable, social personality.
+I found this website on the same night (seven years ago today) that we had no choice but to put her to sleep after a month and a half of illness that took away her eyesight and her lovable, social personality.
 I was so grateful to find it.
 I read the Rainbow Bridge poem.
 And I tried as hard as I could to convince myself that it was true.
 That she was there.
 And not just dead and gone.
 I believe it now.
 Though my husband and I joke that being older than me, he'll probably die first and will visit Sugar at Rainbow Bridge, but she won't be going with him.
 She'll be going with me. :)